mgondan/rolog/README.md

 1. Please install SWI-Prolog from https://www.swi-prolog.org.
 You may wish to use the development version since this offers the new Picat-style syntax which is used in Example 2 below.
 In the last dialog, the Prolog installer asks if swipl should be in the `PATH`, please respond with yes.

 2. Please install the new RTools 4.0 from https://cran.r-project.org/bin/windows/Rtools/.
 On that page they explain how to make `gcc` and `make` accessible to R and RStudio.
 I think this is not sufficient.
-You have to add something like `c:\rtools40\mingw64\bin` and `c:\rtools40\usr\bin` to the system `PATH`, e.g. by right-clicking on My Computer in the Windows explorer and then "Administration" and "Environment variables".
+You have to add something like `c:\rtools40\mingw64\bin` and `c:\rtools40\usr\bin` to the system `PATH`, e.g. by right-clicking on My Computer in the Windows explorer and then "Properties", "Extended system settings" and "Environment variables".

 3. Please make sure you have a `git` client on your computer, the one recommended by RStudio is https://git-scm.com/download/win.
 As before, please allow the program to change the `PATH` so that `git.exe` is found.